Ti-roy/Fictional-Language-Generator/README.md

 # Fictional language generator
 What is it?
 ------
-Fictional language generator is a well tested API written in C# for construction strings with user defined order, length, and content, based on frequency.
+Fictional language generator is a well tested API written in C# for construction strings with user defined order, length and content, based on frequency.

 What it can be used for?
 ------
-For generating senteces, characters names, or other strings, with certain patterns.
+For generating sentences, characters names or other strings with certain patterns.

 Whats idea behind it?